algorand/pyteal/docs/arithmetic_expression.rst

 Byteslice Arithmetic
 --------------------

-Byteslice arithemetic is available for Teal V4 and above.
+Byteslice arithmetic is available for AVM V4 and above.
 Byteslice arithmetic operators allow up to 512-bit arithmetic.
 In PyTeal, byteslice arithmetic expressions include :code:`TealType.Bytes` values as arguments (with the exception of :code:`BytesZero`)